 After surgery, you will be very sore and it will be hard for you to lift items.
 I remember trying to lift my 30 oz Yeti and I was unable to because it was too heavy.
 Fortunately for me, my sweet friend gave me a much smaller tumbler as a gift that also reminded me to stay Anchored in HOPE.
 I continually drank water with lemon throughout the day and my arm was not sore when lifting a much smaller cup.

-I could have not lived without my shower belt post surgery!
-I wore my shower belt in the shower to hold my drains which is what it is intended for.
-I also wore my shower belt under my clothes.
+I could have not lived without my shower belt post-surgery!
+I wore my shower belt in the shower to hold my drains, which is what it is intended for AND I also wore my shower belt under my clothes.
 The shower belt is adjustable and was comfortable to wear around my waist.
 My caregiver pinned my drains to the shower belt so that the drains did not hang.

-You will need assistance from your caregiver when showering post surgery.
+You will need assistance from your caregiver when showering post-surgery.
 It will be difficult for you to wash your hair (if you have not had chemotherapy) and your body due to lack of movement of your arms.
 I suggest using Dove body wash, My doctor recommended body wash that was gentle on the skin and odorless.
 A small sponge was used when washing my body.
 My doctor suggested dabbing and not rubbing on the tender areas of my body when using the sponge.
 I was also told to not face the shower faucet.
 I purchased a detachable shower head.
 It was nice to have a flexible shower head when washing.
 I also purchased a shower seat to sit on while showering.
-The handles on the shower seat served multiple purposes, I used them to hold onto, place a dry washcloth there incase water got in my eyes, or to hold my drains if I wasn’t wearing my shower belt.
-(I will be writing a post about the shower belt soon.)
+The handles on the shower seat served multiple purposes, I used them to hold onto, place a dry washcloth there in case water got in my eyes, or to hold my drains if I wasn’t wearing my shower belt.
+(The shower belt is discussed in another post.)
 I was weak after surgery and standing would have been difficult for me.
-I also sat on the shower chair in my bedroom when my caregiver dried my hair.
+I also sat on the shower seat in my bedroom when my caregiver dried my hair.
 My robe also had pockets, so I put my drains in those if I was not wearing my shower belt.